 Apply for Aid

-To apply for financial aid, the prospective student must complete the application process for admission to the University of Rio Grande, and file the Free Application for Federal Student Aid (FAFSA) (www.fafsa.ed.gov) or a Renewal FAFSA.
+To apply for financial aid, prospective students must complete the application process for admission to the University of Rio Grande, and file the Free Application for Federal Student Aid (FAFSA), or a Renewal FAFSA.
+When filling out the FAFSA, use college code 003116 to indicate Rio Grande.

-The Free Application for Federal Student Aid (FAFSA)is available online at www.fafsa.ed.gov.
 A paper application is available upon request from the Federal Student Aid Information Center (FSAIC) at 1-800-4-FED-AID.
-The FAFSA must be filed as soon as possible after January 1st each year.
+The FAFSA must be filed as soon as possible after Jan.
+1 each year.
 It is important to apply as early as possible due to limited amounts of funding for certain programs.
 These programs are awarded on a first come, first serve basis to eligible students.
-Therefore, students should file the FAFSA no later than March 15th.
+Therefore, students should file the FAFSA no later than March 15.

 Notification of awards will be made as quickly as possible.
 Students should receive an award letter listing all aid eligibility.
 The student must sign and return the award letter indicating if they accept or decline the aid package.
 Students accepting student loans must complete Entrance Counseling and sign a Master Promissory Note to complete the loan process.
 Click the studentloans.gov link to complete this process.
 Finalized financial aid will be applied to the student account after the drop/add period each term.
 Students must have completed and submitted all necessary paperwork required by the Financial Aid Office before aid will be credited to the student's account.